 - 1. On the medication package, circle the undesired effects that Kristopher may get from the Diphedryl®. - 2.
-About 30 minutes after giving Kristopher the medication, he is running around acting hyper and is having trouble calming down.
+About 30 minutes after giving Kristopher the medication, he is running around acting hyper and is having trouble calming down, which is unusual for him.
 What do you think is happening?